Apollo Crews: Early life

-Sesugh Uhaa was born on August 22, 1987, in Sacramento, California and was raised in Atlanta, Georgia and early on fell in love with professional wrestling, becoming a fan of performers such as "Stone Cold" Steve Austin, The Rock, and Kurt Angle.
+Sesugh Uhaa was born on August 22, 1987, in Sacramento, California, and was raised in the Atlanta, Georgia suburb of Stone Mountain.
+He became a fan of professional wrestling at an early age, particularly becoming a fan of performers such as "Stone Cold" Steve Austin, The Rock, and Kurt Angle.
 He went to a military high school and began practicing various sports, including amateur wrestling, soccer, football, and track and field, as both an outlet and a way to "get away from the military life".
 While weight training in high school, he was given the nickname "Uhaa Nation", when his coach noted that he was "as strong as a single nation".
+Uhaa attended Auburn University, leaving before finishing to pursue his wrestling career; he graduated in 2025 from Keiser University.

 Professional wrestling career

 Early career (2009–2011)

-After finishing college, Uhaa quickly got a job in order to pay for his professional wrestling training.
+After leaving college in 2008, Uhaa quickly got a job in order to pay for his professional wrestling training.
 He began training at the age of 21 under Mr. Hughes at his World Wrestling Alliance 4 (WWA4) promotion's training school in Atlanta.
-After making his wrestling debut under the ring name Uhaa Nation on August 17, 2009, he spent over a year working mainly for small promotions on the Georgian independent circuit, but also made trips to Houston, Texas-based Pro Wrestling Alliance (PWA) and Phenix City, Alabama-based Great Championship Wrestling (GCW), often working with fellow WWA4 trainee A. R. Fox.
+After making his wrestling debut under the ring name "Uhaa Nation" (a nickname given to him during high school) on August 17, 2009, he spent over a year working mainly for small promotions on the Georgian independent circuit, but also made trips to Houston, Texas-based Pro Wrestling Alliance (PWA) and Phenix City, Alabama-based Great Championship Wrestling (GCW), often working with fellow WWA4 trainee AR Fox.